megcruzen/WorkforceManagement/README.md

 To see a list of employees, click the "Employees" link in the navbar.
 You will be presented with a table displaying the First Name, Last Name, and Department Name of each employee, as well as a checkbox indicating whether or not the employee is a supervisor.

 ### Create
-You can add a new employee by clicking "Create New" link on the View all Employees view.
-The link will show a form with an input field requesting the new employee's first name, last name, supervisor status, department, and a submit button.
-Once submitted they will be rerouted back to view all Employee page and the new employee is also listed.
+You can add a new employee by clicking "Create New" link on the Employee List view.
+The link will show a form with an input field requesting the new employee's first name, last name, supervisor status, and department.
+Once submitted, you will be rerouted back to the Employee List page and you will see the new employee listed.

 ### Details
-When the employee list is being viewed, the user will be able to click on the "Details" link that will bring them to a detailed view of the specific employee that was associated with the "Details" link.
-The user should see the employee's first name, last name, full name, department name, and a list of training programs they are enrolled in with the details of the program listed as well.
-The user should see an "Edit" button at the bottom.
+Click on the "Details" link to see a detailed view of a specific employee.
+You should see the employee's first name, last name, department name, and a list of training programs they are enrolled in with the details of the program listed as well.
+You should also see an "Edit" button at the bottom.

 ### Edit
-When the "Edit" link next to an employee (or on the bottom of the "Details" page) is clicked, it will direct the user to a form for editing employee details.
-The link will show a form with input fields where the user can change the basic information (first name, last name, supervisor status, department).
-The user is also able to change the employee's assigned computer and training programs the employee is signed up for, both enrolling and unrolling the employee from training.
-At the bottom the form contains a submit button.
-Once submitted the form will be refreshed with the newly changed data.
-When the user is done editing an employee, they can click the "Back to List" link at the bottom of the page or the "Employees" link in the navbar to return to the list of all employees.
+When the "Edit" link is clicked, you will be redirected to a form for editing employee details, including first name, last name, supervisor status, and department.
+You will also able to change the employee's assigned computer and add/remove their training programs.
+When you click "Save," the form will be refreshed with the newly changed data.
+When finished editing the employee, click the "Back to List" link to return to the Employee List view.

 ## Computers